xoofx/markdig/src/Textamina.Markdig.Tests/Specs/PipeTableSpecs.md

 </table>
 ````````````````````````````````

-While the following would be considered as a plain paragraph:
+While the following would be considered as a plain paragraph with a list item:

 ```````````````````````````````` example
 a | b